smy1/swlab/python/README.md

 In the overlay function shown above, we need to enter several information and have an excel file ready (an example of the excel file can be found [here](./peekbaby.xlsx)).
 - __folder__: Where is the main project folder that stores all the videos?
 As with the merge function, in this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the information given under "corr" (stands for "correction").
 If the number entered here is 2 or larger, the function will extract the correction information and returns an error if none is found.
 - __bgcam__: Stands for "background-camera".
 What is the name of the recording that will be used as the "base" of the video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
+These videos should be stored in their respective first-level subfolders.
+The names of subfolders can either be provided in the first column of the excel file (see below for more) or manually entered under the variable "children" (see Example 2B below).
 - __topcam__: Stands for "top-camera".
 What is the name of the recording that will be overlaid on top of the base video?
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video.
+As with the base videos, these videos should be stored in their respective subfolders.
 - __newname__: How should Python name the new output video?
-In this example, Python will name the new video as "OMI", which stands for "omission task".
+In this example, Python will name the new video as "OMI" (which stands for "omission task").
 - __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter it here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
-- __excel__: What is the path and name of the excel file that contains all other relevant information?
-Leave this as "None" if we want to enter this information manually (see example B below).
+- __excel__: What is the path and name of the excel file that contains information regarding subfolder names and video timing?
+Leave this as "None" if we want to enter this information manually (see Example 2B below).
 - the rest: Leave them as "None" since the information should be found in the excel file.

 In the __excel file__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr" (see the image below).
-While these names can be changed to something else that is more intuitive (or even translated into another language), the information _must_ be in entered in this order.
+While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.
 To illustrate:
-- The _first column_ (named as "children" in this example) must contain the name of the first-level subfolders in which the background camera and top camera videos are stored (usually the participants' ID, hence, I sometimes call them as "child subfolders".
+- The _first column_ (named as "children" in this example) must contain the name of the first-level subfolders in which the base video and top video are stored (usually the participants' ID, hence, I sometimes call them "child subfolders".
 See [merge videos](#1-merge-videos) for more).
-- The _second column_ (named as "start" in this example) contains the time at which the task started (in seconds) in the recording of each of the particpant.
-Since we have two video recordings (the background camera and the top camera), use the start time of only one of these cameras.
-The function will calculate the time difference between the two cameras and adjust the start time of the other camera.
+- The _second column_ (named as "start" in this example) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
+Since we have two video recordings (the base video and the top video), use the start time of one of these videos.
+The function will calculate the time difference between the two recordings and adjust the start time of the other video.
+This adjustment is not always perfect, hence, we will have to correct for any discrepancy using the variable "corr" (see below).
 - The _third column_ (named as "end" in this example) contains the time at which the recording ended (again, in seconds).
-This can be left blank if the the duration of the task is always the same for everyone.
+This can be left blank if the the duration of the task is always the same for everyone (see "dur" above).
 - The _fourth column_ (named as "corr" in this example, which stands for "correction") contains information that corrects for out-of-sync videos.
-This information will be disregarded if the number of attempt is entered as 1 earlier.
+This information will be disregarded if the number of attempt is entered as 1 earlier (because logically, in the first attempt, we do not know how well Python syncs the two videos).
 - The first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "correct_timing_difference" or anything else that makes more sense.
 The image below shows an example of the excel file.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="250">